Queer Voices Writing Circles

 Queering the Path

-This Instagram account has been posting creative journaling prompts for the month of April and inviting followers to write on their own and/or submit snippets of their writing for an upcoming newsletter.
+This Instagram account has been posting creative journaling prompts and inviting followers to write on their own and/or submit snippets of their writing for an upcoming newsletter.
 They also post periodical invites to photo contests and other virtual activities.

 Kids’ Art Activities